-In tales of friendship, it also works well.
+In tales of friendship, it also works well, and is usually less riddled with problematic imagery.
 For instance, in Trading Places when Eddie Murphy and Dan Aykroyd are set against one another and through the story they become friends and work together to take down Duke & Duke.
-I did this in my first book, Lilly Prospero and Saffron Jones start out as enemies, then they learn to understand one another and become best friends.
+I did this in my first book—Lilly Prospero and Saffron Jones start out as enemies, then they learn to understand one another and become best friends.

-However as much as being predictable is a negative when you’re writing stories as it can feel boring, and we always strive to be original and creative, there is something comforting and pleasurable about watching this trope play out.
-If everything else in your story is unpredictable and dramatic and your audience doesn’t know what’s coming, they can feel the tension and excitement from that, but if they know that at some point the two characters who hate each other right now are going to join up and either fall in love, or become friends or teammates who work together, it can actually enhance their experience.
+However, as much as being predictable is a negative when you’re writing stories as it can feel boring, and we always strive to be original and creative, there is something comforting and pleasurable about watching this trope play out.
+If everything else in your story is unpredictable and dramatic and your audience doesn’t know what’s coming, they can feel the tension and excitement from that, whilst knowing that at some point the two characters who hate each other right now are going to join up and either fall in love, or become friends or teammates who work together.

 Why This Trope Can Work

 When you see these characters separate, when they are obviously lacking something in their lives which you as the reader know is the other person, when they do finally come together it can feel triumphant.
 You know that now, with the effect they have on one another working in their favour, they can finally get what they want.

 Whether it’s cops who hate each other working together to take down the bad guy, or lovers who can finally find the happiness they’ve been craving, you know you’re going to see the best these characters you’ve been bonding with have to offer.